Tequila Mockingbird Book Review

 Tequila Mockingbird Book Review: The Verdict

 I loved it.
 It’s a great book, and very very funny.
-If it inspires you to try some cocktails, you’ll find a good selection of tequilas at Caskers.
+You can buy it on Amazon, and if it inspires you to try some cocktails, you’ll find a good selection of tequilas at Caskers.

 Recent Posts